jackericson98/vorpy/README.md

 ## Description

-The first comprehensive Voronoi cell network generator for 3D spheres designed with simulated molecular dynamics (md) analysis in mind.
+A comprehensive Voronoi cell network generator for 3D spheres designed with simulated molecular dynamics (md) analysis in mind.
 It takes in text files containing the locations of atoms in simulated molecules and creates individually partitioned atomic Voronoi cells for analysis.
 Atoms are partitioned by sampling points along the Voronoi surfaces of neigboring atoms.
 Using these partitions, the volumes and surface areas of bodies and interfaces of interest (residue, protein/DNA, etc.) can be more accurately analyzed and visualized.

+why

+When studying macro

+This allows chemistst to gather more accurate volume and area measurements.
+Visualitions of the range of influence of the Van der Waals radius can show the effect of
+Jack Ericson
+Chemistry Department
+Georgia State University

-# Usage
+## Usage

-## Prerequisites
+### Prerequisites

 - Dependencies: >= python 3.9
 - Basic Dependencies: numpy, scipy, matplotlib